-The Executive Director and the Commission's administrative assistant have managed the intake of complaints and requests for information prior to adoption of the 2017 revisions to Colo.
-RJD.
-This process will continue as applied to the evaluation of RFEs.
-When appropriate, callers are redirected to Judicial Performance, Attorney Regulation, or, if a municipal judge is involved, the city or town where the judge presides.
+The Executive Director and the Commission's administrative assistant manage the intake of RFEs.
+When appropriate, callers are redirected to Judicial Performance, Attorney Regulation, the Denver County Court Judicial Discipline Commission, or, if a municipal judge is involved, the city or town where the judge presides.
 The Commission also responds to inquiries from the judiciary regarding the provisions of the Code.

-During 2016, the Commission received 152 written complaints.
-This is fewer than the 175 complaints received in 2015 and the average of 180 complaints received in recent years.
-Beginning in September 2014, the Commission began receiving complaints by email; 61 of the 152 complaints in 2016 were filed by email.
+During 2017, the Commission received a total 154 complaints and RFEs.
+This compares with 152 complaints received in 2016, 175 in 2015, and the average of 180 complaints received in prior years.
+Beginning in September 2014, the Commission began accepting complaints by email; 47 of the 154 complaints and RFEs in 2017 were filed by email.

 The Commission launched its website in 2010.
 The website provides essential information to the public, including an explanation of the Commission's procedures; downloadable forms; frequently asked questions; recent annual reports; and links to the Colorado Constitution, Code, and Colo.
 RJD.
 The website has significantly increased the transparency of the Commission's authority and proceedings.
-The public's contacts with the Commission currently include approximately 1,700 web hits and 450 phone inquiries annually, compared with 700 to 800 contacts solely by phone prior to establishing the website.
+The public's contacts with the Commission currently include approximately 1,600 web hits and 400 phone inquiries annually, compared with 700 to 800 contacts solely by phone prior to establishing the website.

-In 2016, complaints were lodged against judges in 20 of the state's 22 judicial districts.
-Two complaints were filed against judges of the Court of Appeals and one concerned the justices of the Supreme Court.
+In 2017, complaints were lodged against judges in each of the state's 22 judicial districts.
+One complaint was filed against a judge of the Court of Appeals, and none concerned the justices of the Supreme Court.

-Of the 152 complaints received in 2016, 75 arose in the criminal law docket, many of which were filed by inmates in county jails or the Colorado Department of Corrections.
-A total of 39 complaints involved litigation in the general civil docket, of which three were in small claims court and two were filed by inmates as habeas corpus petitions.
-Other complaints included four in traffic cases; 25 in domestic relations cases, predominately in parenting plan disputes; five in juvenile court matters, usually involving the potential termination of parental rights; and four in probate matters.
+Of the 154 complaints received in 2017, 87 arose in the criminal law docket, many of which were filed by inmates in county jails or the Colorado Department of Corrections.
+A total of 30 complaints involved litigation in the general civil docket, including small claims courts.
+Other complaints included 28 in domestic relations cases, predominately in parenting plan disputes; six in juvenile court matters, usually involving the potential termination of parental rights; and four in probate matters.
 Several complaints involved issues involving more than one category of litigation or more than one type of court.

-While most of the complaints were filed by litigants, many of whom had appeared in court pro se, complaints were also filed by attorneys; by relatives, friends, or court observers; and by two judges, including one judge's self-report of the judge's own behavior that involved potential grounds for misconduct.
+While most of the complaints were filed by litigants, many of whom had appeared in court pro se, complaints were also filed by attorneys; by relatives, friends, or court observers; and one by court staff.

-The frequency of the types of allegations in 2016 is summarized below.
-Some complaints involved multiple allegations.
+The frequency of the types of allegations in 2017 is summarized below.
+Some RFEs or complaints involved multiple allegations.

 - Administrative issues with colleagues or staff: 1

 - Allegations directed at the conduct of officials other than state judges:

-- Attorneys, DAs, public defenders, court staff, probation officers, ALJs, or magistrates: 7
+- Attorneys, DAs, public defenders, court staff, probation officers, ALJs, or magistrates: 10

-- Law Enforcement or Department of Corrections Staff: 4

-- Bias, prejudice, or lack of impartially: 26
+- Bias, prejudice, or lack of impartially: 37

 - Courtroom demeanor/intemperance: 12

 - Disputed rulings/appellate issues

-- Appointment, inadequacy or misconduct of counsel: 5
+- Appointment, inadequacy or misconduct of counsel: 9

 - Bonds, sentencing, restitution, probation, unlawful detainer: 17

-- Civil protection orders: 11
+- Civil protection orders: 7

-- Collections: 1
+- Collections, default judgments, evictions: 3

-- Competency/mental health: 10
+- Competency/mental health: 23

-- Contempt proceedings: 1

-- Rule 120 mortgage foreclosures: 5
+- Constitutional principles, speedy trial, jurisdiction, procedural rules: 18

+- Court records: 2

-- Habeas corpus petitions: 2
+- Disputed court records: 2

-- Jurors: selection/service/misconduct: 1
+- Jurors: selection/service/misconduct: 2

-- Juvenile dependency & neglect, child placement: 5
+- Juvenile paternity, dependency & neglect, child placement: 6

 - Landlord/tenant: 2

-- Permanent orders, domestic violence, parenting plans, post decree motions: 25
+- Permanent orders, domestic violence, parenting plans, post decree motions: 14

+- Plea agreements: 2

-- Probate estates, guardians, conservators: 4
+- Probate estates, quardians, conservators: 5

-- Procedural or constitutional rules: 13

-- Relevance/admissibility of evidence: 7
+- Relevance/admissibility of evidence: 5

+- Remands from appellate courts: 4

 - Service of Process: 1

-- Sovereign Citizen Claims: 5
+- Sovereign Citizen Claims: 2

-- Statutory or case law issues: 1

-- Disability/ADA: 1

-- Ex parte communications: 3
+- Ex parte communications: 5

 - Failure to manage the docket diligently, including lengthy delays in issuing rulings: 13

-- Prejudicial relationships with attorneys or litigants: 4
+- Postconviction motions: 10

+- Pro se parties, taking sides, right to be heard: 3

+- Racial or gender discrimination: 5

-- Recusal Procedures: 5
+- Recusal Procedures: 4

 - Victim's Rights: 1